 |A: Result - Timely scientific results available to the criminal justice system.|

-Target #1: 90% of requests for laboratory service with a turnaround time less than 30 days
+Target #1: 90% of requests for laboratory services with a turnaround time less than 30 days

 Percentage of State Crime Laboratory Service Requests Accomplished in Less than 30 Days

 Analysis of results and challenges:

 Target #2: Less than 5% of unworked requests for laboratory service are over 120 days old